 - Online Influencer Intelligence: CreatorIQ & Onalytica

-If you’re doing start-up PR and don’t have budget for premium tools, Jonny also shared his preferred, free PR Tech Stack, which does all the same things:
+If you’re doing start-up PR and don’t have the budget for premium tools, Jonny also shared his preferred, free PR Tech Stack, which does all the same things:

 Handling public relations at a company that’s doubling or tripling in size every year requires is kind of like parenting.
-Just as a kid’s needs change as they mature, so do the PR needs of an organization as it transitions from start-up to change-up to scale-up and hopefully grown-up.
+Just as a child’s needs change as they mature, so do the PR needs of an organization as it transitions from start-up to change-up to scale-up and hopefully grown-up.
 Check out my new white paper on Growth Stage PR on mapping tactics by the client’s evolutionary stage if this interests you.

 According to “The Great Hack,” a Netflix documentary released last summer, personal data is more valuable than oil.
 And clients are starting to realize that gut feel just isn’t good enough anymore.

 PR has always wanted a seat at the boardroom table.
 But they’re talking about metrics like message pull through and share of voice to CEOs who are focused on revenue and margins.
 The CFO is interested in operating costs and making payroll, not impressions and click throughs.